ember-engines/ember-engines/README.md

 Engines depend on `ember-engines` as a peer dependency, which means that it must be installed in the consuming app.
-So make sure that it's specified as suck in your `package.json`:
+So make sure that it's specified as such in your `package.json`:

 ```json
   "peerDependencies": {